“P” is for premium, and that’s what the American Express Platinum Card is all about.

 If you are looking for a credit card or charge card that offers mouth-watering VIP benefits and top-of-the-line travel benefits and points, the AMEX Platinum card is a winner.

-It costs $699 per year, however, the perks and points you will earn far outweigh the cost, especially if you are a frequent traveller.
+It costs $699 per year; however, the perks and points you earn far outweigh the cost, especially if you are a frequent traveller.

-This American Express Platinum Canada review covers how to earn the 50,000 welcome bonus points, why it is one of the best travel rewards cards in Canada, and everything else you need to know.
+This American Express Platinum Canada review covers how to earn the 80,000 bonus points, why it is one of the best travel rewards cards in Canada and everything else you need to know.

 American Express Platinum – At a Glance

-- Earn 3 points per $1 spent on dining, and 1 point per $1 on everything else
+- Earn 2 points per $1 spent on travel, and 1 point per $1 on everything else

 - $200 CAD annual travel credit